 If you need to ban product keys, that can be done from the Ban Steam Keys

 Similar to querying a key, you may only ban a product key that you have the rights to.
-Only 200 keys per file are allowed to be banned at a time.
 In the second step of the process, you can pick whether you wish to ban all keys in the batch, or just keys that have not yet been redeemed.
 Please be very careful when banning product keys, as you could be removing access from legitimate customers.

 You may ban keys to revoke access from legitimate users (for example, the end of a beta) or to revoke keys that have been stolen or purchased fraudulently.
 Once a key has been banned, it cannot be unbanned.

 - Request keys in small batches.

 Think carefully about how many keys you need.
 You may want to work with a smaller amount of keys and request more if necessary.
 Only provide as many keys to third party distributors as they will reasonably need.
 If you or any of your distributors make a mistake or something happens with those keys, you'll be in better shape if you don't have to worry about a large number of stolen keys.
 In general, you should treat keys like cash.

 We've heard many reports of fraudsters impersonating journalists or storefronts to acquire keys, and then reselling those keys for profit.